 I’ve been a guitarist for almost 10 years, been in a bunch of bands growing up on Staten Island, NY.
 I was able to play CBGB’s before it closed when I was in high school!
 Currently, I’m in an all-female rock n’ roll band: Jackknife Stiletto.
 I just started singing for the band as well, which is very new and different for me.
 We just went on tour in October and literally had four rehearsals with me singing for the first time.
-Jackknife Stiletto will be booking more tours, have recordings coming out early next year, and we are very excited for it!
+Jackknife Stiletto will be booking more tours, have recordings coming out early next year, and we are very excited about it!

 How did you get into lighting?

 I’ve been working with lighting for about six years.
 I started at my college theatre: Five Towns College: Dix Hills Performing Arts Center.
 I really got into programming and learning the different lighting boards.
 My favorite board is the Grand MA.
-Most of my jobs after college have involved lighting whether it was on tour, at a venue, or corporate events.
-I have a lot of fun learning new gear and figuring things out, learning from everyone I meet.
+Most of my jobs after college have involved lighting whether it was on tour, at a venue, or at corporate events.
+I have a lot of fun learning the new gear and figuring things out, learning from everyone I meet.

 How is managing a band different from playing in a band?

-Honestly I don’t think I can tell the difference at this point?
+Honestly, I don’t think I can tell the difference at this point?
 Jackknife Stiletto really does everything on our own.
-But for our recent tour, it was a different experience being the ‘front person’ for the first time.
+But for our recent tour, it was a different experience being the ‘front person for the first time.
 When you’re sitting at the merch booth before the show but realize you need to be on vocal rest and need to go warm up in the van, then jump into ‘artist/musician’ mode and hit the stage to give it your all, then go back on the floor, unload your gear, hit the merch booth again and start asking for new friends to sign up on your mailing list.
 It’s all very crazy and hectic – I wouldn’t ask for anything different!

 Can you tell us how you became asst. tour manager / LD for Joan Jett tour?